Tewobsta-sa/School-Recommendation-System/README.md

 # Fidel Guide

-Web platform that helps Ethiopian parents discover, compare and get personalized school recommendations, backed by MoE verification, moderated reviews, and a forum for community Q&A.
+Web and Mobile based platform that helps Ethiopian parents discover, compare and get personalized school recommendations, backed by MoE verification, moderated reviews, and a forum for community Q&A.

 ## Tech Stack